Who We Are

 Dick Berner, Senior Advisor

-Richard (Dick) Berner researches a number of areas affecting the macro economy for MPP, including retirement saving, fiscal policy, health care, and climate change, among others.
+Richard (Dick) Berner researches a number of areas affecting the macro economy for MPP, including retirement saving, financial markets, financial regulation, and fiscal issues, among others.
 Dick also currently serves as Executive-in-Residence and Professor of Economics at the NYU Stern School of Business.
 Prior to joining Stern, Dick served as the first Director of the Office of Financial Research (OFR) at the US Treasury Department and as Counselor to the Treasury Secretary.
 Before his public service, Dick was Co-Head of Global Economics and Chief U.S. Economist at Morgan Stanley from 1999 to 2011 and has won numerous forecasting awards.
 He has been a member of the Economic Advisory Panel of the Federal Reserve Bank of New York, the Panel of Economic Advisers of the Congressional Budget Office, and the Executive Committee of the Board of Directors of the National Bureau of Economic Research.
 Dick received his Ph.D. in Economics from the University of Pennsylvania and his bachelor’s degree from Harvard.